jojiShiotsuki/spectralBarber/README.md

 ## Lessons Learned:

-I learned how to use templates efficiently and how they cut back so much time from coding it from scratch.
+Efficient Template Usage: Learning to leverage templates efficiently significantly reduces development time, allowing for a quick and polished website without starting from scratch.
+User-Centric Optimization: Recognizing the importance of a dedicated booking system for user convenience and improving the overall functionality of the website.